t-martyniuk/HomeAssignment1/README.md

 # HomeAssignment1
-First home assignment for Advanced Programming course.
+First home assignment for Advanced Programming course at the Master's Program in Data Science at UCU.

 ## Task 1 - Never Use SWITCH
 Find the alternative for SWITCH